-Also, and I would warn you that this is TMI, but you and I both know we are well beyond that point: whenever I orgasmed, I had cramps in the center pelvic region.
+Also, and I would warn you that this is TMI, but you and I both know we are well beyond that point: whenever I orgasmed, I had cramps in the center of my pelvic region (read: uterus).

 I looked THAT one up, and that was a definite sign of early pregnancy.
-You see, the uterus is stretching and moving around to accommodate your new blastocyst, and any kind of “spasm” will cause your uterus to contract AKA cramp.
+You see, when the uterus is stretching and moving around to accommodate your new blastocyst, any kind of “spasm” will cause your morphing uterus to contract (AKA cramp up).

-Another sign: my boobs were really veiny.
+Another early pregnancy sign: my boobs were really veiny.
 Kinda cool looking, actually.

 Also…sometimes, I would get SO SO SO SO UPSET that I wasn’t pregnant already.
 Like, irrationally upset.
 I could have burst into tears just thinking about how un-pregnant I was.